French Resistance: 1943: A mass movement emerges

 In the summer of 1943, leadership of the FTP-MOI was assumed by an Armenian immigrant Missak Manouchian, who become so famous for organizing assassinations that the FTP-MOI came to be known to the French people as the Groupe Manouchian.
 In July 1943, the Royal Air Force attempted to bomb the Peugeot works at Sochaux, which manufactured tank turrets and engine parts for the Wehrmacht.
 The RAF instead hit the neighborhood next to the factory, killing hundreds of French civilians.
 To avoid a repeat, the SOE agent Harry Rée contacted industrialist Rudolphe Peugeot to see if he was willing to sabotage his own factory.
 To prove that he was working for London, Rée informed Peugeot that the BBC's French language "personal messages" service would broadcast a message containing lines from a poem that Rée had quoted that night; after hearing the poem in the broadcast, Peugeot agreed to co-operate.
 Peugeot gave Rée the plans for the factory and suggested the best places to sabotage his factory without injuring anyone by selectively placing plastic explosives.
 The Peugeot works were largely knocked out in a bombing organised by Rée on 5 November 1943 and output never recovered.
 The Michelin family were approached with the same offer and declined.
 The RAF bombed the Michelin factory at Clermont-Ferrand—France's largest tyre factory and a major source of tyres for the Wehrmacht—into the ground.

-Despite the blow inflicted by Barbie by arresting Moulin, by 1 October 1943 the AS had grown to 241,350 members, though most were still unarmed.
+Despite the blow inflicted by arresting Moulin, by 1 October 1943 the AS had grown to 241,350 members, though most were still unarmed.
 For the most part, the AS refrained from armed operations as it was no match for the Wehrmacht.
-Instead the AS forced on preparing for Jour J, when the Allies landed in France, after which the AS would begin action.
+Instead the AS forced on preparing for Jour J, (D Day) when the Allies landed in France, after which the AS would begin action.
 In the meantime, the AS focused on training its members and conducting intelligence-gathering operations for the Allies.
 In October 1943, Joseph Darnand, the chief of the Milice who had long been frustrated at the unwillingness of the Germans to arm his force, finally won the trust of the Reich by taking a personal oath of loyalty to Hitler and being commissioned as a Waffen-SS officer together with 11 other Milice leaders.
 With that, the Germans started to arm the Milice, which turned its guns on the Resistance.
 The weapons the German provided the Milice with were mostly British weapons captured at Dunkirk in 1940, and as the maquis received many weapons from the SOE, it was often the case that in the clashes between Milice and the Maquis, Frenchmen fought Frenchmen with British guns and ammunition.